 Small Business Credit Card Processing for Startups: Sometimes banks say ‘no’

-Startup businesses have something working against them that often leads to a few rejections from acquiring banks when seeking small business credit card processing: Lack of history in payment processing, perceived low capital and potential instability or volatility.
+Startup businesses have something working against them that often leads to a few rejections from acquiring banks when seeking credit card processing for small businesses: Lack of history in payment processing, perceived low capital and potential instability or volatility.

 There are acquiring banks that simply refuse to work with startups because they understandably value history and financials above all other criteria.
 It’s not personal, just a fact.
 To buffer banks’ fears of providing payment solutions for startups, merchants can try several things, such as: